 SERVE.
 Slice the chicken and add it to the fettuccine in the crock pot.
 Serve sprinkled with parmesan and fresh parsley, if desired.

-• Slurry: in a separate bowl add 1 tablespoon cornstarch + 1 tablespoon cold water.
-Add it into the sauce and stir.
+• To thicken the sauce, add a quick cornstarch slurry, or add extra cream or parmesan cheese.
+For the slurry, in a separate bowl, add 1 tablespoon cornstarch + 1 tablespoon cold water.
+Add it to the sauce and stir.

 5 from 16 votes